ntentan/yentu/docs/Getting-Started-With-Yentu.md

 More on setting up
 ------------------
-In cases where an interractive command line interface is not required (such as with automated build scripts), you can directly pass the required parameters to the init command and ignore the interractive (`-i`) switch.
+In cases where an interactive command line interface is not required (such as with automated build scripts), you can directly pass the required parameters to the init command and ignore the interactive (`-i`) switch.
 See [[Command-Reference]] for more details.